Kearney in Kearney County, Nebraska — The American Midwest (Upper Plains)

 Despite its lack of fortifications, Fort Kearny served as a way station, sentinel post, supply depot, and message center for 49'ers bound for California and homeseekers traveling to Oregon and the Pacific Northwest.
 By the 1860's the fort had become a significant stage and freighting station and home station of the Pony Express.
 During the Indian Wars of 1864-1865 a small stockade was apparently built upon the earth embankment still visible.
 Although never under attack, the post did serve as an outfitting depot for several Indian campaigns.

 Location.
 40° 38.526′ N, 99° 0.41′ W. Marker is in Kearney, Nebraska, in Kearney County.
 Marker can be reached from the intersection of V Road (State Highway 50A) and Road 29.
+Marker is located within Fort Kearney State Historical Park between the Blacksmith Shop and the fort replica.
 Touch for map.
-Marker is located within Fort Kearney State Historical Park between the Blacksmith Shop and the fort replica.
 Marker is at or near this postal address: 1020 V Road, Kearney NE 68847, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 8, 2011, by Rebecca Maxwell of Boise, Idaho.
-This page has been viewed 794 times since then and 34 times this year.
+This page was last revised on March 31, 2021.
+It was originally submitted on June 8, 2011, by Rebecca Maxwell of Boise, Idaho.
+This page has been viewed 889 times since then and 12 times this year.
 Photos: 1, 2, 3. submitted on June 8, 2011, by Rebecca Maxwell of Boise, Idaho. • Bernard Fisher was the editor who published this page.